We are interested in how and why bacteria interact with other cells. Below a few examples of our recent work:

 We experimentally characterized two isolates of the recently discovered bacterial species Bacteroides muris.
 The bacteria had been isolated from the intestinal microbiota of wild-derived house mice and provide insights into microbes that are exclusively host-associated. [more]

-How do P. aeruginosa isolates differ in their T6SS effectors?
+How do P. aeruginosa isolates

-with Antonia, Alibek, and Veronica
+with Antonia, Alibek, and Verónica

 We found tremendous diversity in T6SS effector sets of clinical P. aeruginosa isolates.
 Interestingly, some effectors vary between strains whereas others do not.
 Most of the isolates differ in their effector set from laboratory reference strains, calling for more research on diverse isolates. [more]